na-na-hi/renget/archive/smgenlorePh2P1.md

    -> *The music doesn't change for a while so.... well I hope you like this one on repeat.* <-

    So now we drop on in to our local OG madman Ares *(there's lots of art this time, and generally more onwards - if you're on a computer, you should be able to drag and drop the images into another tab to see them in full)*.
-   After having torn Egypt a new one, Ares is back on the trail for Anubis and he has a lead that has him head over to the Maya on a *Bizaare Adventure* of his own.
+   After having torn Egypt a new one, Ares is back on the trail for Anubis - and he has a lead that takes him toward the Mayans on a *Bizaare Adventure* of his own.

    Chaac is dealing with a logistical nightmare, because he can't summon the rain *(turns out some retards are making it really overcast and thunderous somewhere else on Earth, which is fucking with his own ability to control the rain winds - Divine Realm logic)*.
 He just can't get it up, he hasn't won a game in years and a riot's about to kick off, over the drought in the rainforest for the crop cycle.
    Ares doesn't give a fuck what Chaac's dealing with and ~~autistically~~ bluntly asks where Anubis is.
 Chaac spares some time out of his busy schedule and helps him.
 Chaac points Ares West, after explaining he had to clean up Anubis's bat-bite wounds to get Anubis to fuck off - then Chaac returns his focus on the angry crowd of mortals, as he tries to help them.